nychealth/realtime-air-quality/README.md

 Times shown (starttime) are in eastern standard time and do not change based on daylight savings time.
 The measurements are an average of all the PM<sub>2.5</sub> measurements during the given hour.
 For example, all measurements collected between 9:00 AM and 10:00 AM are averaged and stored as 9:00 AM.

+All data are preliminary and subject to change.

 ### Monitor locations
 | Location            | Latitude  | Longitude  |
 |---------------------|-----------|------------|